Lions draw explosive final match with All Blacks to square series

 "After the success of the tour with the fans and the games and how brilliant the atmosphere has been, if you're in South Africa then you'd be pretty excited about four years time," said Gatland.

-(Reporting by Nick Mulvenney; Editing by Greg Stutchbury and Clare Lovell)
+Reporting by Nick Mulvenney; Editing by Greg Stutchbury and Clare Lovell